 A grace period is the amount of time immediately after a balance becomes overdue that isn’t liable for late fees.
 The grace period you allow your customers can vary.
 In some parts of the world, the expectation is that businesses give a 30-day grace period; in other areas, there is no grace period at all.
+However, as we have found in our research for this guide, the typical grace period is between 5 to 7 days.

 ✅ No Max Late Fee